Emit-Solar/telegraf-cfg/README.md

-﻿Inverter to Grafana
+﻿# Emit Solar Monitoring Pi

 By directly accessing customers’ inverters, it removes the need to rely on third-party software and also provides greater insight and analysis into the solar PV system.
 Not only is this solution cost-effective, it is relatively easy to implement, requiring simple hardware and minimal knowledge.

 # Hardware
-**Raspberry Pi 3A+**
+- **Raspberry Pi 3A+**

-Specs

-- Built in Wi-Fi with 2.4/5GHz support
-- Populated 40-pi GPIO header
-- 512 MB RAM
-- micro-USB power port
-- HDMI and USB 2.0 port
-- MicroSD card slot

-This is the ideal model due to its in-build features that do not require additional attachments, which may complicate the installation process.
-Its relatively small size allows it to be installed easily alongside the inverter.

-Price: MYR 135 (Cytron)

-**WaveShare RS485 Can Hat**
+- **WaveShare RS485 Can Hat**

    This allows the Pi to access the inverter via the RS485 port

-Price: MYR 65 (Cytron)

-**Miscellaneous**
+- **Miscellaneous**

    - 5V/2.5A micro-USB power supply

       A 5V/2.5A power supply is important, as a weaker supply may cause the Pi to underperform or not turn on at all, while a stronger supply may cause heating issues that will reduce its lifespan and damage the Pi in the long run.

    - TP-Link TL-WN727N Wi-Fi antenna (optional)

       If the Pi is unable to connect to the client's Wi-Fi due to location or the material of the combiner box, a Wi-Fi antenna may help with this.
    - Micro-SD card
-- Case
+   - Case with DIN rail attachment

 # Installation